alexgustafson/disco_vagrant/README.md

 Warning:

-    this is working yet.
+    this is not working yet.
 It will build the boxes, get disco, make and install everything, get the disco master running.
 But it is not yet connecting to the node.
 Permissions or connectivity problems exist.

 Dependencies: